- Check the condition of your TV's USB port and if it is burnt or dirty, call for service or clean the port.

 Modern television sets enable consumers to watch videos and listen to music directly from their USB drives.
-Through a USB port slapped into its rear side, a smart TV, for example, now lets users review the previous episodes of The Walking Dead from their external storage device.
+Through a USB port slapped into its rear side, a smart TV lets users review the previous episodes of The Walking Dead from their external storage device.

 Without further ado, let’s jump in and look at what we think could help get your USB working back on your TV.

-Solution 1 â€“ Check the condition of USB ports on TV
+1. Check the condition of the USB ports on the TV

-One possible cause for the USB device not working on TV is the burnt out ports.
+One possible cause for the USB device not working on TV is the burnt-out ports.
 Check the status of the USB ports on your TV and ask for a repair service from the manufacturer if the ports are in bad condition.

-Solution 2 â€“ Update the TV firmware
+2. Update the TV firmware

-Another probable cause that can prevent USB devices from working properly on TV is the outdated firmware.
+Another probable cause that can prevent USB devices from working properly on a TV is outdated firmware.
 Make sure you have installed the latest firmware on your TV.

-Solution 3 â€“ Format USB in FAT32/exFAT
+3. Format USB in FAT32/exFAT

 More often, you will need to format your USB device in FAT32 or exFAT as most TV sets require these file systems.
 Before you do so, be sure to transfer all the files stored in the USB drive to a backup location for later retrieval.